 Solo travel made me more independent

 You only have yourself to depend on and you make the decisions and take the consequences.
 Go where you want…work where you want…the decision is yours!

 It made me appreciate just how beautiful the world is

 There are so many places that have taken my breath away.
 And I know there are so many more to see – how exciting is that?
 I love the beauty of the Norwegian Fjords, the sight of a lioness with her cubs, the sound of millions of litres of water crashing down Niagara Falls, the crystal waters of the Blue lagoon in Comino off Malta, seeing a pod of orca swimming off the coast of Vancouver Island.
 The list is endless.
 Travelling in my 20’s opened up the world to me – and I was able in my 30’s to share those experiences with my daughter.
 She has at the age of 21 just completed her first solo trip to South Korea and Hong Kong.

-I think though there have been many changes in the world since then and more of you are travelling the fundamental effects on your life will be positive!
+I think though there have been many changes in the world in the past 20/30 years and travel is a lot easier the fundamental effects on your life will be overwhelmingly positive!
+So keep travelling!